-In this image hosting example, the system must be perceivably fast, its data stored reliably and all of these attributes highly scalable.
-Building a small version of this application would be trivial, easily hosted on a single server, however, that would not be interesting for this chapter.
-Let’s assume that we want to build something that could (eventually) grow as big as a Flickr, or another photo sharing site.
+In this image hosting example the system must be perceivably fast, its data stored reliably, and all of its attributes highly scalable.
+Building a small version of this application would be trivial, easily hosted on a single server; however, that would not be interesting for this chapter.
+Let’s assume that we want to build something that could (eventually) grow as big as a Flickr or another photo sharing site.

 Services

-When considering scalable system design, it helps to decouple functionality and think about each part of the system as its own service with a clearly defined interface.
-In practice, systems designed in this way are said to have a Service Oriented Architecture (SOA).
-For these types of systems, each service has its own distinct functional context and interaction with anything outside of that context takes place through an abstract interface, typically the public facing API of another service.
+When considering scalable system design, it helps to separate functionalities and think about each part of the system as its own service with a clearly defined interface.
+In practice, systems designed in this way are said to have a Service-Oriented Architecture (SOA).
+For these types of systems, each service has its own distinct functional context, and interaction with anything outside of that context takes place through an abstract interface, typically the public-facing API of another service.

 Deconstructing a system into a set of complementary services decouples the operation of those pieces from one another.
-This abstraction helps establish a clear relationship between the service, its underlying environment, and the consumers of that service.
-By creating these clear delineations, it can help isolate problems, but also allows each piece to scale independently of one another.
+This abstraction helps establish clear relationships among the service, its underlying environment, and the consumers of that service.
+Creating these clear delineations can help isolate problems, and it also allows pieces to scale independently of one another.
 This sort of service-oriented design for systems is very similar to object-oriented design for programming.

-In our example, all requests to upload (write) and retrieve images are being processed by the identical server.
-Fast forward and assume that the service is in heavy use, such a scenario makes it easy to see how longer writes will impact the speed to read the images.
+In our example, all requests to upload and retrieve images are being processed by the same server.
+Fast-forward and assume that the service is in heavy use; it’s easy to see how longer writes will impact the speed of reading images.
 Depending on the architecture this effect can be substantial.
-Even if the upload and download speeds are the same (which is not true of most IP networks since most are designed for at least 3:1 download:upload speed), read files will typically be read from cache, and writes will have to do to disk eventually (and perhaps written several times in eventually consistent situations) – however, even if everything is in memory or read from disks (like SSDs), database writes will almost always be slower than reads [1].
+Even if the upload and download speeds are the same (which is not true of most IP networks – most are designed for at least a 3:1 download:upload speed ratio), files will typically be read from cache, and writes will have to go to disk eventually (and perhaps several times in eventually consistent situations).
+However, even if everything is in memory or read from disks (like SSDs), database writes will almost always be slower than reads [1].

-Another potential problem with this design, is that a web server like Apache or lighttpd, typically can maintain from max of simultaneous connectionsare around 500, but can go much higher), and in high traffic writes can quickly consume all of those.
-Since reads can be asynchronous, or take advantage of other performance optimizations like gzip compression or chunked transfer encoding the web server can switch serve reads faster and switch between clients quickly serving many more requests per second than the max number of connections (with Apache and max connections set to 500, it is not uncommon to serve several thousand read requests per second).
-Writes on the other hand tend to maintain an open connect for the duration for the upload, so uploading a 1 MB file could take more than 1s on most home networks, such that same web server could only handle 500 such simultaneous writes.
+Another potential problem with this design is that a web server like Apache or lighttpd typically has a maximum number of possible simultaneous connections – defaults are around 500, but can go much higher.
+In high traffic, writes can quickly consume all of those.
+Since reads can be asynchronous, or take advantage of other performance optimizations like gzip compression or chunked transfer encoding, the web server can serve reads faster and switch between clients quickly, serving many more requests per second than the maximum number of connections.
+Using Apache with maximum connections set to 500, it is not uncommon to serve several thousand read requests per second.
+Writes, on the other hand, tend to maintain an open connect for the duration of the upload, so uploading a 1 MB file could take more than 1 second on most home networks.
+This means the web server could only handle 500 such simultaneous writes.